How to Move a Showerhead Up or Out

 - Gather the materials you need: Shower arm, utility knife, crescent wrench, soft cloth, plumber's tape, joint compound.

-- Insert the new shower arm - Wrap a couple rounds of plumber's tape on the threads of the pipe on both ends.
+- Insert the new shower arm: Wrap a couple of rounds of plumber's tape on the threads of the pipe on both ends.
 Take the flange off the old shower arm and slip it over the new one.
 Now screw the new shower arm into the same pipe the old one came out of.